Dvdandrades/Dash_Data_Interface/README.md

 - Filter, sort, and explore top movie data
 - Visualizations (charts, tables)
 - Responsive layout
 - Easily extendable for additional data sources or plots
+- Managed with **uv** for fast dependency installation and reproducible environments

 ---